michaelreadyone/michael-portfolio/assignment3.md

 Screenshot ttached here:
 ![](images/FootballRevenue_DIY.png)

-From the suggestions of peer review and other considerations, I delete the original country color legend and color the new barchart with the coressponding color.
+From the suggestions of peer review and other considerations, I delete the original country color legend and color the new bar chart with the coressponding color.
 I add the name of X and Y axis and also put revenue unit in the X axis.
 I adjust the tick interval to make the figure look better.